 As a society it is important for AuPS to be actively involved in the current debates concerning the professional development of the tertiary teaching of physiology.

 The society supports excellence in Physiology Education with its Michael Roberts Excellence in Teaching Award.
-The award started in 2010 in memory of Prof. Michael Roberts.
+The award started in 2010 in memory of Dr Michael Roberts.

 |Year||Name||Department (at time of award)||Title of Keynote Lecture||Issue, Page|